thoughtbot/terraform-aws-databases/README.md

 # AWS Database Modules for Terraform

-Quickly provision databases on AWS with policies and security groups suitable for use by pods in an EKS cluster.
+Provision databases on AWS with policies and security groups suitable for use by pods in an EKS cluster.

 Modules: